katgorski/gorskik-bitly-challenge/README.md

 This is Kat Gorski's submission for the data science internship code challenge for the internship program at bit.ly.
-If you wish to contact me, my email is kat.gorski@gmail.com and my cell phone number is 201.410.0600.

 These scripts were written for Python 3.4.3 and run on a system running Ubuntu Linux 15.10, from the command line.